sampwhite/dynamicruntime/core/src/main/resources/content/md/DynamicType.md

     But it can be used in code to find the index definition and use it to help build queries.
    * fields - The array of strings described in the first option.
    * props - A map of additional properties about the index.
 One common property is *unique* which if set to true means there is an uniqueness constraint on the index.
 Note that a primary key has that constraint automatically.
-This field is rarely present.

 If the index is supplied using the first option, it is converted into the second.